 There are no special instructions for place-and-route for the FlashROM.
-Run Layout in Designer to place-and-route your design.
+Run Layout in Designer to placeand-route your design.

-Flash Memory System Builder
+Welcome to the Flash Memory System Builder

 The Flash Memory System Builder enables you to configure the entire flash memory block.
 You can: